git-ogawa/raspi-statmon/docs/source/start.md

 - Frequency
 - Load average

 The update cycle of the graphs is 1 seconds.
-The duration displayed on each graph is set to 10 seconds by defalut, which can be changed from the setting page (see below).
+The duration displayed on each graph is set to 10 seconds by default, which can be changed from the setting page (see below).

 ## Graph setting
 In setting page, you can change the settings of the graphs.
 To change the current settings, input the value in each box, then click save button to submit the form.
-If the input values are vaild, a message will appear letting you know that the changes are accepted, then the graphs on the home page will be updated.
+If the input values are valid, a message will appear letting you know that the changes are accepted, then the graphs on the home page will be updated.

 | Field | Attribute | Type | Description |